JCU Postgraduate Health Studies

 Starts: January, September

-Duration: 1 year full-time
+Duration: 1 year full-time or 2 years part-time

 Entry requirements:* AQF Level 7 bachelor degree in a relevant health discipline or equivalent.